 After a rich exploration of fine arts, STEM, and entrepreneurship, students have the opportunity senior year to participate in internship or externship placements in a selected area of interest.
 This provides students with distinction and valuable experience as they move on to a university or a career.

-Winterim is a term used by many schools to describe a set of weeks in January dedicated to special programming.
-Our Winterim is a condensed semester carefully woven into the curriculum of first and second semester.
-The hallmark of our Winterim is a trip abroad.
+Travelterm is a term used by many schools to describe a set of weeks dedicated to special programming.
+Our Travelterm is a condensed semester carefully woven into the curriculum of first and second semester.
+The hallmark of our Travelterm is a trip abroad.
 This term begins with a week and a half of intensive coursework including history, geography, Bible, and practical life skills.
 The lessons fly out of the classroom and travel into real life during the next ten days when students and faculty journey into an adventure abroad.